Small Business Funding

 How does a music school qualify for funding?

-Lenders weigh consistent revenue through your business bank account, time in business, and personal credit - and for equipment deals, a clear quote on the instruments you want.
+Funders weigh consistent revenue through your business bank account, time in business, and personal credit - and for equipment deals, a clear quote on the instruments you want.
 An established school with recurring enrollment and steady deposits presents a strong picture.
 Getting your paperwork together speeds the match; see the documents needed for business funding.

 Equipment financing is often more attainable for a newer or credit-challenged school because the instruments back the deal, and cash-flow options exist for thinner profiles - see business funding with bad credit.
 Checking your options with The Broker Shop won't affect your credit score, so there is no downside to seeing where you stand.

-How The Broker Shop matches you to the right lender
+How The Broker Shop matches you to the right funder

 For an owner focused on teaching and recitals, that saves real time.
 You compare the strongest offers in one place, and it is free to the applicant.
 See how a business funding broker works.
-Advertised funding runs from $5,000 to $2 million depending on the lender and your business.
+Advertised funding runs from $5,000 to $2 million depending on the funder and your business.

 See what you qualify for

-One 2-minute application is matched to the lenders whose guidelines you meet.
+One 2-minute application is matched to the funders whose guidelines you meet.
 It's free, and checking your options won't affect your credit score.

 See What I Qualify For →

-The bottom line: Music schools carry cash in instruments and room buildouts against seasonal tuition - equipment financing plus a line of credit covers both, and one application matches you to the lenders whose guidelines you meet.
+The bottom line: Music schools carry cash in instruments and room buildouts against seasonal tuition - equipment financing plus a line of credit covers both, and one application matches you to the funders whose guidelines you meet.